Protection of Minors and Reporting Child Abuse

 W. Volunteer – Is defined as an unpaid individual representing or providing services to Drexel for community service, civic, charitable or humanitarian reasons, without promise, expectation or receipt of compensation for services rendered.
 Volunteers subject to this policy also include unpaid individuals who are responsible for the welfare of a Minor or who have Direct Contact with a Minor as defined in this policy.

 A. MANDATED REPORTING AND VOLUNTARY REPORTING REQUIREMENTS

-All Drexel University Employees, Volunteers, Non-Employee Associates and Independent Contractors are considered mandated reporters of suspected (or actual) instances of child abuse if they have Direct Contact with Minors as required by law and this policy.
-Additionally, persons affiliated with External Sponsors and Independent Contractors are also considered mandated reporters of suspected (or actual) instances of child abuse if they have Direct Contact with Minors as required by law and this policy.
+All Drexel University Employees, Volunteers, Non-Employee Associates, Students and Independent Contractors are considered mandated reporters of suspected (or actual) instances of child abuse if they have Direct Contact (or Direct Volunteer Contact) with Minors as required by law and this policy.
+Additionally, persons affiliated with External Sponsors are also considered mandated reporters of suspected (or actual) instances of child abuse if they have Direct Contact with Minors as required by law and this policy.
 Even if persons are not deemed to be mandated reporters under the law, all persons with suspicion or knowledge of child abuse are strongly encouraged to make a voluntary report of such suspected or actual child abuse in the manner describe in this policy.

 If any person subject to this policy actually knows about, sees or has reasonable cause to suspect that a child is being abused or neglected, the following steps must be followed:

-- Within 48 hours of the verbal report to ChildLine (or 36 hours in California), a written report must be submitted to the investigating agency.
+- Within 48 hours of the verbal report to ChildLine, a written report must be submitted to the investigating agency.
 If the child abuse report is filed electronically in Pennsylvania, this step is not required.